backgammon-java-ai/backg_java2012/README.txt

 2011 oct 18
 Changed most all methods to speak of "points" (instead of columns or spikes) and "blots" (pieces).
 Set up a method in JBackgammon to start the board with other than default setup.
 [x]Added functions to check legit point numbers and colors.

+Notes:
+as of Feb2012: AI calls thinkAndPlay which asks board for allLegalPartialMoves and does the "best."